-Tracker funds and exchange traded funds (ETFs) are investments that aim to mirror the performance of a market index.
+Tracker funds and exchange-traded funds (ETFs) are investments that aim to mirror the performance of a market index.
 A market index follows the overall performance of a selection of investments.
 The FTSE 100 is an example of a market index – it includes the 100 companies with the largest value on the London Stock Exchange.

 When might a tracker or ETF be right for you?

-These may be for you if:
+These might be for you if:

 - you want a less expensive way to invest in a particular type of investment, such as shares, bonds or property

 - you don’t believe it’s possible to consistently beat the market

 - you want to spread your risks within an asset class by investing in a range of different shares (if it’s a share-based fund), bonds (if it’s a bond fund) and so on

 - you understand that you might get back less than you invested and you’re comfortable with the investment risk.